- Switzerland travel tips: how to save money for train, food, and more

 Time: 1-2 hours from Gornergrat, take the train out from Riffelberg

 The most popular short hike to do is to trek from Gornergrat down to Riffelsee, or the other way around.
-It’s a relatively straight forward stretch if you are going down, but good footwear is essential as most of the trail are loose rocks and gravel.
+It’s a relatively straightforward stretch if you are going down, but good footwear is essential as most of the trails are loose rocks and gravel.
 It also takes you past the train track and you’ll face the Matterhorn the entire way, so get your camera ready for the view!

 I’ll budget one to two hours for this hike, especially since you’ll want to stop for photos.
-I hiked up enroute from Riffelalp and the high altitude and the ascent was not easy!
+I hiked up en route from Riffelalp and the high altitude and the ascent were not easy!
 More on that below.

 Time: 5 hours up to Gornergrat, take the train down